 Have a strategy for what you want most to reveal about yourself in a very limited amount of time.
 Especially in a blind interview, be prepared with a list of your five top skills, experiences, or accomplishments, and have examples ready to substantiate each of your top points.
-Accepted.com has a database of feedback from hundreds of MBA applicants who reported on their interview experiences.
+At Accepted, we’ve received feedback from hundreds of MBA applicants who reported on their interview experiences.
 Surprisingly, many report that questions they found the most difficult to answer were the ones they should have been prepared to answer even in their sleep.
 These include talking about a weakness in your profile, what your plans are immediately post-MBA, how you personally have contributed to your team and explaining a career change.
 These are all part of knowing yourself and knowing how the program fits into your professional goals and matches your personal style.
 Like the motto of the Boy Scouts, “be prepared.”